 Along with the cold, snow and ice, winter weather can affect your health.
 The cold can cause frostbite or hypothermia and can contribute to heart attacks when shoveling snow.
-Icy conditions can cause slips and falls when walking and accidents while driving.
+Icy conditions can cause slips and falls when walking and crashes while driving.
 Plus, climate change is causing lake ice to thin, which can result in hypothermia and drowning from falling through the ice.
-Improper burning of heat sources can cause poor indoor air quality or even carbon monoxide poisioning.
+Improper burning of heat sources can cause poor indoor air quality and carbon monoxide poisioning.
 Be sure to stay safe and warm this winter.

 During a winter storm, it can be cold, windy and snowy.
 A winter storm can last from a few hours to several days.
 Listen to the news for information, and stay at home if you can.
 If you have to drive, be careful.
 Drive slowly and brake gently on snowy and icy roads.
 Visit the Vermont Agency of Transportation's Winter Weather Central web page for up-to-date road and travel information.
 And be prepared in case the power goes out.